remodlai/Flowise/docs/documentation/handoff/07_file_storage/basic_test_implementation/basic_upload_test_handoff.md

      - `access_level`: Access level (private, shared, public)
      - `created_by`: User who created the file
      - `metadata`: Additional metadata as JSONB
-     - `virtual_path`: Virtual path for UI organization
+     - `path_tokens`: Text array that mirrors Supabase Storage path_tokens for hierarchical organization
      - `description`: Text description of the file (NEW)
      - `is_shareable`: Whether the file can be shared (NEW)
      - `is_deleted`: Soft delete flag (NEW)